Luz Mely Reyes

-Luz Mely Reyes (born 1967 or 1968) is a Venezuelan journalist, writer, and analyst.
+Luz Mely Reyes (born 1967) is a Venezuelan journalist, writer, and analyst.
 She is known as the director and co-founder of the digital media franchise Efecto Cocuyo.
 She has received multiple honors for her work.

 Education

 Reyes grew up in an impoverished area of Caracas, and so her main aim was to escape poverty, never dreaming of being a journalist.
 She did not think it was the right job for her, either, but a professor convinced her to study Social Communication.
 In her first two semesters of it she still did not feel it was a fit.

 She graduated with a degree in Social Communication from the Central University of Venezuela.
 She has a Master's degree in Organizational communication and Journalism from the Universidad Católica Andrés Bello.
 In 2016, she took a course in Entrepreneurial Journalism at CUNY, studying in the English language.
 She was an international prize scholar of the Konrad Adenauer Foundation and won a grant from the Organization of American States to do a one-month course on Andean Integration at the Pontifical Xavierian University in Bogotá.

 Reyes has been a professor of postgraduate studies in Political communication at Simón Bolívar University (USB).